open-mmlab/mmyolo/docs/en/user_guides/useful_tools.md

 ## Convert Model

-The three scripts under the `tools/` directory can help users convert the keys in the official pre-trained model of YOLO to the format of MMYOLO, and use MMYOLO to fine tune the model.
+The three scripts under the `tools/` directory can help users convert the keys in the official pre-trained model of YOLO to the format of MMYOLO, and use MMYOLO to fine-tune the model.

 ### YOLOv5